In This Blog:

 The Cybersecurity Skills Shortage US 2026: It Isn’t What You Think It Is

 After the tech boom of 2020–2021, companies overcorrected badly.
 Revenue growth slowed, and interest rates climbed.
 Security got reclassified as overhead.
 So, 38% of cybersecurity teams hit hiring freezes.
 25% took layoffs, while another 37% absorbed budget cuts.
-And the cybersecurity workforce became a cybersecurity workforce gap, which had been growing at 8.7% year-over-year in 2022.
-It grew just 0.1% in 2024.
+The global cybersecurity workforce gap, which had been growing at 8.7% year-over-year in 2022, grew just 0.1% in 2024.

-Meanwhile, attackers didn’t take a budget cut, and just… accelerated.
+Meanwhile, attackers didn’t take a budget cut against the decrease in security staff and systems, and just… accelerated.

 “